Enforcement and Removal Operations

 - Alternatives to Detention Division: Uses technology and other tools to manage noncitizens compliance with release conditions, court hearings, and final orders of removal, while allowing them to remain in the United States as they move through the immigration process.

 - Custody Programs Division: Strengthens the integrity of the agency’s immigration activities by developing and promoting best practices in civil detention and enforcement initiatives.
 Provides policy support, facilitates the implementation of applicable ICE/ERO Directives and expands ERO’s capacity to manage special populations.
 Responds to internal and external inquiries, complaints and requests for information related to ICE ERO custody management.
 Operations include the ERO Contact Center of Operations (ECCO) for ERO internal and external communication for detainees, family members, stakeholders and attorneys.

-Using its broad statutory authorities, ICE identifies and removes dangerous, often recidivist, criminal aliens engaged in crimes such as murder, predatory sexual offenses, narcotics smuggling, alien smuggling, and a host of other crimes that have a profoundly negative impact on our society.
-The Enforcement Division manages the enforcement initiatives and components through which ERO identifies and arrests removable aliens.
+Using its broad statutory authorities, ICE identifies and removes dangerous, often recidivist, criminal noncitizens engaged in crimes such as murder, predatory sexual offenses, narcotics smuggling, noncitizen smuggling, and a host of other crimes that have a profoundly negative impact on our society.
+The Enforcement Division manages the enforcement initiatives and components through which ERO identifies and arrests removable noncitizens.